tobinegbert/DnDS_CoS_MagicItems/Gloomstalker Bow.md

 ## Level 8:
 ### Improved Favored Enemy:
 Whenever you attack a favored enemy you deal an additional 5 damage.

+### Improved Initiating Shot
+When you hit a creature with your initiating shot feature you can grant an opening to an ally.
+Choose one ally that you can see, that ally can use their reaction to move up to their movement and make a single attack against the target of the original attack.

 ### Raven Queen's Gift
 For the purposes of spell progression you are counted as having one additional cleric level